 Potatoes have been a staple of many people’s diets for thousands of years.
 They are fairly easy to grow, although they do have certain pests and diseases to contend with.
-Potatoes are also great for storing and eating throughout the winter.
+Potatoes are also great for storing and cooking delicious and hearty meals any time of the day.
 Here are homemade potato dishes you can try with your harvest.

-Beets offer a great deal of nutritional value in the form of beet tops or greens, while the storage friendly beetroots offer calories and nutrients.
-You can learn these 5 gardening tips and tricks to make it fun.
+Beets offer a great deal of nutritional value in the form of beet tops or greens, while the storage-friendly beetroots offer calories and nutrients.

 3. Sweet Potatoes

-Beans are great rotation crops to help maintain soil quality by replacing nitrogen back into the soil where the nitrogen has been depleted by other crops.
+Beans are great rotation crops to help maintain soil quality by restoring nitrogen to the soil when depleted by other crops.
 Beans are rich in fiber, protein, antioxidants, and are low in fat.
-They are also very good food for the human diet and can be a healthy substitute for meat, which has more fat and cholesterol.
+They are also very good food for the human diet and can be a healthy substitute for meat.

 Eggplants are warm weather plants and should be planted after frost.
 This nightshade vegetable is high in fiber, antioxidants, and a good source of vitamins B1 and B6.